 Message from the Department Chair

-The Department of Biology has a long history at George Mason; it was one of the original departments in the old College of Arts and Sciences and several graduate degree programs were originated in the Department of Biology before those programs broke away and formed their own departments (Department of Environmental Science and Policy and the School of Systems Biology.
+The Department of Biology has a long history at George Mason; it was one of the original departments in the old College of Arts and Sciences and several graduate degree programs were originated in the Department of Biology before those programs broke away and formed their own departments (Department of Environmental Science and Policy and the School of Systems Biology).
 The present Department of Biology was organized officially on July 1, 2014.
 Over the past several years we have grown from an undergraduate “program” of eight faculty and four staff, to a department of 23 faculty and 7 staff.
 Curriculum in the Department of Biology is further enriched by over 40 faculty members from other departments and schools.
-Biology courses are taught by members of the School of Systems Biology (SSB), the Department of Environmental Science and Policy (ESP), the Department of Atmospheric, Oceanic and Earth Sciences (AOES), the Department of Geography and Geoinformation Systems (GGS), the Krasnow Institute for Advanced Study, the School of Integrative Studies (formerly New Century College) and two Deans in the Colleges of Science.
+Biology courses have been taught by members of the School of Systems Biology (SSB), the Department of Environmental Science and Policy (ESP), the Department of Atmospheric, Oceanic and Earth Sciences (AOES), the Department of Geography and Geoinformation Systems (GGS), the Krasnow Institute for Advanced Study, the School of Integrative Studies (formerly New Century College) and two Deans in the Colleges of Science.

 The faculty in the Department of Biology is known for teaching excellence.
 Drs.
-Madden, Kocache, Forkner, Tondi and Rockwood have all received teaching awards within the past several years, the latest being a university award presented to Dr. Kocache in May of 2017.
+Madden, Masterson, Kocache, Forkner, and Rockwood have all received teaching awards within the past several years, the latest being a university awards presented to Dr. Kocache in May of 2017 and to Dr. Masterson in May of 2018.
 Biology is the largest program in the College of Science; there are more than 1300 majors and we grant degrees to almost 300 students per year.
 The College of Science moved into a new building, Exploratory Hall, in July of 2013 and, as a result, all Biology teaching laboratories and almost all faculty and staff offices are found in this modern, beautiful building.